David Duke: 1991 campaign for governor of Louisiana

 The Louisiana Coalition Against Racism and Nazism rallied against Duke's gubernatorial campaign.
 Elizabeth Rickey, a moderate member of the Louisiana Republican State Central Committee and niece of Branch Rickey, began to follow Duke to record his speeches and expose what she saw as instances of racist and neo-Nazi remarks.
 For a time, Duke took Rickey to lunch, introduced her to his daughters, telephoned her late at night, and tried to convince her of his beliefs, including that the Holocaust was a myth, Auschwitz physician Josef Mengele was a medical genius, and that blacks and Jews were responsible for various social ills.
 Rickey released transcripts of their conversations to the press and also provided evidence establishing that Duke sold Nazi literature (such as Mein Kampf) from his legislative office and attended neo-Nazi political gatherings while he held elective office.

 Between the primary and the runoff, called the "general election" under Louisiana election rules (in which all candidates run on one ballot, regardless of party), white supremacist organizations from around the country contributed to Duke's campaign fund.

 Duke's rise garnered national media attention.
 While he gained the backing of former Alexandria mayor John K. Snyder, Duke won few serious endorsements in Louisiana.
-Celebrities and organizations donated thousands of dollars to former Governor Edwin Edwards' campaign.
+Celebrities and organizations donated thousands of dollars to former governor Edwin Edwards' campaign.
 Referencing Edwards' long-standing problem with accusations of corruption, popular bumper stickers read: "Vote for the Crook.
 It's Important", and "Vote for the Lizard, not the Wizard."
 When a reporter asked Edwards what he needed to do to triumph over Duke, Edwards replied with a smile: "Stay alive."

 The runoff debate, held on November 6, 1991, received significant attention when journalist Norman Robinson questioned Duke.
-Robinson, who is African American, told Duke that he was "scared" at the prospect of Duke winning the election because of his history of "diabolical, evil, vile" racist and antisemitic comments, some of which he read to Duke.
+Robinson, who is African American, told Duke that he was "scared" by the prospect of Duke winning the election because of his history of "diabolical, evil, vile" racist and antisemitic comments, some of which he read to Duke.
 He then pressed Duke for an apology and when Duke protested that Robinson was not being fair to him, Robinson replied that he did not think Duke was being honest.
 Jason Berry of the Los Angeles Times called it "startling TV" and the "catalyst" for the "overwhelming" turnout of black voters who helped Edwards defeat Duke.